LightAndLight/lightandlight.github.io/posts/2023-05-05-nominal-sets.md

 #### The support of a function

 I think of the support of a function as the set of names that have been "captured" by the function.
-The identity function captures no names, so it's supported by the empty set (<a id="proof-6-link" href="nominal-sets-proofs#proof-6">A.6</a>).
+The identity function returns its argument and does nothing else, so it's supported by the empty set (<a id="proof-6-link" href="nominal-sets-proofs#proof-6">A.6</a>).
 A function that compares its two name arguments and nothing else (like $\text{cmp}(a, b) = a \stackrel{?}{=} b$)